garutilorenzo/laravel-docker/README.md

 * FORCE_MIGRATE: Tells laravel to run php artisan migrate --force at startup
 * FORCE_COMPOSER_UPDATE: Tells laravel to run composer update at startup
 * CONTAINER_ROLE: Role of the laravel container, valid values are:
-  * queue: Run laravel as queue container
+  * queue: Run laravel as queue container.
+More details [here](https://laravel.com/docs/8.x/queues)
-  * scheduler: Run laravel as scheduler container
+  * scheduler: Run laravel as scheduler container.
+More details [here](https://laravel.com/docs/8.x/scheduling#running-the-scheduler)
   * app: Run laravel to expose http applications
 * QUEUE_NAME: Name of the queue, required if the container is launched with CONTAINER_ROLE=queue